avakilov/Capstone-Project-DSC-288R/README.md

 ## Project Goal

 The goal of this project is to predict employee burnout using supervised and unsupervised machine learning methods.
-Employee burnout is an important workplace issue because it affects productivity, job satisfaction, employee well-being, and retention.
+Employee burnout is an important workplace issue because it affects productivity, job satisfaction, employee well being, and retention.

 Our project uses structured workplace data to predict employee burn rate as a continuous outcome and to better understand the factors most associated with burnout risk.